UPPMAX/uppmax4DL/docs/tensorboard.md

 ### Solution 2: Using ThinLic

 - Launch a web browser on ThinLinc.
-- Visit `http://localhost:6006`.
-Update the port if needed.
+- Visit `http://s???.uppmax.uu.se:6006`.
+Update the port and the snowy node as needed.